Children and young people who take on carer responsibilities for parents, siblings or for another extended family member are known as young carers.

 The same research found that just half of young carers said that they had received additional support from someone at their school.

-It is important that all staff members are aware of children with caring roles so that a whole-school approach to support and understanding is mobilised and that responsibility does not just sit with the senior leaders and/or class teacher.
+It is important that all staff members are aware of students with caring roles, so that a whole-school approach to support and understanding is used.

-Children may not feel able to talk about difficulties linked to their role and may feel guilty about being unable to cope.
+Children and young people may not feel able to talk about difficulties linked to their role and may feel guilty about being unable to cope.
 Some signs that they might be struggling include:

-- A child withdrawing into themselves and becoming anxious or frustrated.
+- withdrawing into themselves and becoming anxious or frustrated

 - Create a safe, respectful, nurturing school and classroom environment.